openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - index
      - Index
      - read-write
-     - This register determines which trigger is accessible through the other trigger registers\.
+     - This register determines which trigger is accessible through the other trigger registers.

 Trigger Data 1 Register
 --------------------------